 A practical project will lead to you being awarded the degree of MMus; a dissertation to the award of MA.

 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

 Graduates with an MA/MMus in Experimental Music are employed as performers, composers, improvisers, professionals within arts management and administration, and as cultural commentators.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 » More about Employability

 Entry Criteria 2017/18

-- A UK first or second class (2:1) UK Honours degree or equivalent internationally recognised qualification usually in Music, Music Technology, or a related arts discipline.
+- A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, usually in Music, Music Technology, or a related arts discipline.